Biggest remaining need for all 32 NFL teams

 Biggest need: Cornerback

 The Panthers thought they'd filled the cornerback spot left vacant when they traded Daryl Worley to Philadelphia for wide receiver Torrey Smith.
 However, free-agent commitment Bashaud Breeland failed his physical on Friday, so that remains the biggest need.
 A backup tight end also is a priority after losing Ed Dickson to Seattle.
-Carolina brought Luke Wilson and Eric Ebron in for visits this past week, but both left without signing.
+Carolina brought Luke Willson and Eric Ebron in for visits this past week, but both left without signing.
 That also remains a huge need. -- David Newton

 New Orleans Saints